Skip to main content

 Available in colours including white, red, orange, peach, lavender, and pink, their blooms have an unusual trumpet shape.

-Their popularity also has a lot to do with the quirky, rickety appearance of the plant itself.
+Their popularity also has a lot to do with the sculptural, architectural appearance of the plant itself – pleasing to the eye even after blooming is complete.

 What does the Easter Cactus symbolise?

-They are also said to symbolize rebirth.
+They are also said to symbolise rebirth.

 If you know someone who has recently started a new chapter in their life, these Easter flowers could be the perfect gift for them.